arisapooeater/9CT-Task-1/PROJECT_DEVELOPMENT.md

 **When rating 1-5 with 1 being not at all and 5 being an exceptional amount, how much did this team member contribute to the team's efforts throughout this project?**

-**3.7/5**
+**3.8/5**

 Explain the reason for this score in detail:
 While Vanessa was on holiday, Yuna and I discussed our test case and set the foundations of how it should be made.
 While I created the code, she was alongside me researching how some EV3 functions such as for the colour sensor and the ultrasonic sensor worked.
 After that, she drew back from helping me with the code and mainly designed the arms for our robot, although Vanessa and I made a lot of changes afterwards.
 Yuna was the main contributor to the robot's customisation, and therefore she has contributed well during this project!

-My only nit pick is I wish she contributed more in the research task as we sectioned out each question so we had an equal distribution but she didn't write enough for her questions even when I told her what she should improve on and wrote her notes ,and then went on holiday so I had to also write her bit.
+My only nit pick is I wish she contributed more in the research task as we sectioned out each question so we had an equal distribution but she didn't write enough for her questions even when I told her what she should improve on and wrote her notes, and then went on holiday so I had to also write her bit. (wasn't really in her control though so she has her reasons :D)

-**When rating 1-5 with 1 being entirely non-functional and 5 being completely functional, how effective was this team member's final test case?**

-**3/5**

-Explain the reason for this score in detail:

-()

 **When rating 1-5 with 1 being not well at all and 5 being exceptionally well, how well do you think this team member performed throughout all stages of the project?**

-**4/5**
+**3.9/5**

 ----
 ### **Individual Project Evaluation** _(in relation to peer evaluation)
-**1. Achievement of functional and non-functional requirements**

-Green/Blue Obstacle Evasion
-This part was not fully implemented, as the robot does not yet use the colour sensor to identify green or blue blocks and avoid them.
-Due to time constraints and sensor unreliability, we focused on obstacle detection and capture only.
-Partially Achieved: ⚠️

-Efficiency (2–3 min task completion)
-The robot completes the red obstacle task in about 1–2 minutes, depending on alignment.
-Achieved: ✔️

-Response Time (within 1 second)
-The ultrasonic sensor responds quickly and reliably, and the robot stops within a second of detecting an obstacle.
-Achieved: ✔️

-Accuracy (deliver blocks inside start zone)
-For the red block, the robot returns to the start zone accurately, but some tweaking is still needed for alignment.
-The yellow block path is under development.
-Partially Achieved: ⚠️

-Recognition (robot knows if it needs to get another obstacle) This feature was not implemented.
-The robot doesn’t keep track of how many blocks it has retrieved — it runs through a fixed set of actions.
-Not Achieved: ❌
+**1. Achievement of functional and non-functional requirements** Although our final program changed quite a lot from our initial vision, we were still able to achieve some functional requirements.
+For example, we did fulfill the "Return Path after Capture" and it was incorporated into our program, but other functional requirements such as "Red/Yellow Obstacle Capture" and "Obstacle Detection" were also in the final code, but was slightly altered.
+The "Red/Yellow Obstacle Capture" does not include the colour sensor sensing red/yellow as an input and for the "Obstacle Detection", the ultrasonic sensor remains the input but the process was reduced to just stopping instead of avoiding the obstacle.
+Discluding the discardment of the "Green/Blue Obstacle Evasion" test case (which was due to some time constraints and the colour sensor's unreliability), I think I did a decent job implementing my planned functional requirements into the final program.

+In terms of non-functional requirements, I believe we ultimately did a pretty good job.
+The robot does respond to the ultrasonic sensor's input and stops within one second of detecting an obstacle is within 10cm.
+Our program is also under the time I wanted for task completion, which was 2-3 minutes, as our final video was around ().
+Our program was also pretty accurate, although it went a little awry in some areas, and was able to avoid the green/blue obstacles and stay on the map most of the time.
+However, we were not able to achieve the "Recognition" non-functional requirement, though it was in the earlier stages of our program as it made the code too complicated and difficult to keep testing.

 **2. Final Performance**

-blah
+The final performance of our program

 **3. Project Management**